 An anal fissure is a tear in the lining of the anus, the opening where feces are excreted.
 The tear typically extends into a circular ring of muscle called the internal anal sphincter (figure 1).
 The fissure is described as acute if it has been present for less than six weeks, or chronic if present greater than six weeks.

 Once a fissure develops, the internal anal sphincter typically goes into spasm, causing further separation of the tear, constricting blood flow to the area, impairing healing and causing pain.
 Exposure to feces also slows healing.

 There are no reliable estimates of the frequency of anal fissures in the general population; some studies suggest that as many as one in five persons develop a fissure during their lifetime.
 This may be an underestimate since some people may be too embarrassed to discuss it with their healthcare provider.

 ANAL FISSURE SYMPTOMS

 Bleeding is usually of a small volume, though it is often bright red.
 However, the bleeding may discolor the toilet bowl, giving it the appearance of heavy bleeding.
 As the fissure becomes chronic, the bleeding may stop, although the pain persists and often becomes the predominant symptom.
 Some patients also note itching or irritation of the skin around the anus.

 ANAL FISSURE CAUSES AND RISK FACTORS

 Anal fissures are usually caused by trauma that stretches the anal canal, such as after passage of large or hard bowel movement or explosive diarrhea.

 Less commonly, fissures are caused by foreign body insertion or anal intercourse.
-Anal fissures can also occur in patients who have other medical conditions such as Crohn's disease (an inflammatory disease of the intestines).
+Anal fissures can also occur in patients who have other medical conditions such as Crohn disease (an inflammatory disease of the intestines).
 As a result, part of the evaluation may include testing for these conditions.